-I teach mindfulness for beginners because meditation changed my own life, allowing me to experience peace and happiness and to create space for myself in the chaos of family, dogs, chickens and daily demands.
-I believe meditation has the power to propel us forward on our quest for self-discovery and growth, cultivating happiness and peace and the ability to act from our inner wisdom and kindness.
+Meditation changed my life, allowing me to create space for myself in the chaos of family, dogs, chickens and daily demands.
+I believe meditation has the power to propel us forward on our quest for self-discovery and growth, cultivating happiness and peace and the ability to act from inner wisdom and kindness.

-I lead hikes because I believe that connecting or reconnecting with nature is the key to feeling like we belong, that a sense of well-being, ease and relaxation comes from the very act of walking on earth and seeing some nature around us, and that learning the name of a flower or the time of year a tree blossoms awakens in us the ancestral memory of who we truly are and where we came from.
-In my hikes, I strive to create an atmosphere of discovery and exploration, luxuriating in the sense of wonder which the beauty of nature can rekindle within us.
+Connecting with nature is key to developing a sense of well-being, ease and relaxation.
+Learning the name of a flower or the time of year a tree blossoms awakens in us the ancestral memory of who we are and where we came from.
+In my hikes, I strive to create an atmosphere of discovery and exploration, trusting the sense of wonder which the beauty of nature can rekindle within us.

 This January I graduate from the Writing for Children and Young Adults MFA program at Vermont College of Fine Arts.
 I love this program!
 Please email me if you would like to learn more about it.
 I am a Certified Interpretive Guide and a California Naturalist, a member of the Sierra Club since 2003 and the Society for Children’s Book Writers and Illustrators (SCBWI).